SarveshBTelang/Real-Time-LiDAR-SLAM-Simulation-with-LIO-SAM-in-ROS-2-Humble-using-Gazebo-and-RViz2/README.md

 # Real-Time LiDAR SLAM Simulation with LIO-SAM in ROS 2 Humble using Gazebo and RViz2

-## Project Overview

-This project demonstrates a real-time point cloud generation using LiDAR-SLAM (Simultaneous Localization and Mapping) algorithm - **LIO-SAM** in ROS 2 Humble.
-The simulation environment is built with Gazebo and visualized in RViz2.
-It uses a Velodyne LiDAR & IMU sensors with a customized 4-wheeled robot in a simulated factory world environment.

 <p align="center">
   <a href="https://www.apache.org/licenses/LICENSE-2.0">
     <img src="https://img.shields.io/badge/License-Apache_2.0-blue.svg" alt="License: Apache-2.0" />